SuperOfficeDocs/superoffice-docs/docs/en/ai/copilot/index.md

     ![SuperOffice Copilot on a sale -screenshot][img3]

-1. After looking at the response, you can request more or less text or copy the result to the clipboard.
-To clear the chat, press F5.
+1. After the AI has generated a response, you have the following options:

+    * Select the plus or minus icon to get more or less text.
+    * Copy the result to the clipboard.
+    * Ask another question.
+    * Clear the chat.

     ![SuperOffice Copilot on a sale -screenshot][img4]